David Lee Roth, original frontman for Van Halen, announces upcoming retirement - NewsBreak

 The rocker, 66, shared the news exclusively with the Review-Journal via a phone interview.
 During the conversation, Roth referenced the death of Van Halen guitarist Eddie Van Halen — who passed in Oct.
 2020 — as one of the possible reasons for his retirement, but gave no specific details.

-“I am encouraged and compelled to really come to grips with how short time is, and my time is probably even shorter,” Roth told the outlet, later adding that he imagined he “might have been the first” to die of the band members, rather than Eddie Van Halen.City of Lynn Haven unveils historical marker at Cain Griffin Park
+“I am encouraged and compelled to really come to grips with how short time is, and my time is probably even shorter,” Roth told the outlet, later adding that he imagined he “might have been the first” to die of the band members, rather than Eddie Van Halen.Mick Jagger went completely ‘unnoticed’ during visit to North Carolina bar, co-owner says

 He also said didn’t want to “endanger” his own future by continuing to perform, citing guidance from his “doctors” and “handlers.”